juanibiapina/dotfiles/README.md

 ## About

-These are my personal dotfiles.
+This my personal repository for dotfiles, vimfiles and general scripts.
+The repo is called `dotfiles` because that was its original purpose, but it has now evolved to include much more.
+I've kept the original name though.

 They are optimized for performance and high productivity in the terminal.

 ## Dependencies